 “Merrily is a major-major talent.
 I intend to build a production around her.
 She is a natural, but I don’t doubt that many of you can be trained to turns of one sort or another.
 Those of no useful skill can wear funny hats and ride in the clown-buggy.
 Don’t rush your decision.
 Mull it over.
 I don’t have every detail nailed down yet.”

 “I’m in,” whispers Tilly as she chews trough his bindings.
 “You can count on me.
 And I’ll work on the others, never you fear.”

 “Your daughter has spirit,” he says.
 “I see where she gets it.
 My dear!
 I have a job for you!
 I will be holding auditions.
 Talk it up to your community.
 And, scout for me.
 Who has unusual agility?
 Who has a delightful sense of humor?
-I must be here, there, and everywhere, selecting and training players, designing and supervising the construction of sets, recruiting extras.
+I must be here, there, and everywhere, selecting and training players, designing and supervising, recruiting extras.
 I need all the help I can get.

 - Mr. Rogers hosted a popular children’s show in the late sixties and seventies.
 Find him on YouTube.

 - Sly had staged a hugely successful fake visitation by the Virgin Mary in his adopted homeland of Haute-Navarre.